chatbot-workshop/java-messenger-watchdog/README.md

 Therefore this readme is made to guide you through the process of bringing this chatbot to life and continue to implement your own ideas.

+## Preconditions
+I expect you to be familiar with following technologies and concepts:

+- The java programming language
+- Your IDE (preferably IntelliJ IDEA or Eclipse)
+- Build and dependency management tool (preferably gradle)

 ## Homework before the workshop starts
 There are some things you have to do before we can start the workshop.